Terry Peder Rasmussen: Early life

-Terry Peder Rasmussen was born on December 23, 1943, in Denver, Colorado to Peder Rasmussen, the son of Danish immigrants, and Anita Berwick, a 7th-generation ancestor of an English immigrant.
+Terry Peder Rasmussen was born on December 23, 1943, in Denver, Colorado to Peder Rasmussen, the son of Danish immigrants, and Anita Berwick, a 7th-generation descendant of an English immigrant.
 Growing up in Arizona, he attended North High School in Phoenix until dropping out during his sophomore year in 1960.
 He enlisted in the United States Navy in 1961, where he was trained as an electrician, and served until he was discharged in 1967.

 Rasmussen married in 1968 and lived with his wife and four children in Phoenix and Redwood City, California.
 His family later recalled that he was physically abusive, burning one of his sons with cigarette butts.
 Rasmussen's wife left him and took the children in 1975 after he was arrested for aggravated assault.
 The family last saw Rasmussen around December 1975 or 1976, when he showed up at their home with an unidentified woman.
 The divorce was finalized in 1978.

 Rasmussen lived in a number of states including Arizona, Colorado, California, Idaho, Virginia, Texas, Ohio, Oregon and Hawaii, finally settling in New Hampshire sometime in the late 1970s.
 It was reported that he was known to travel with women and children.
 He often worked as an electrician for oil and gas companies.
 While living in Manchester, New Hampshire, Rasmussen lived under the alias "Bob Evans" and worked at the Waumbec Mill.
 He was arrested three times in 1980 for writing a bad check, theft, and diverting electric current.
 A woman named "Elizabeth Evans" was listed as his wife during his time in New Hampshire; this woman is believed to be Marlyse Elizabeth Honeychurch, the adult Bear Brook victim, but her identity has never been confirmed.

 Crimes

-Bear Brook murders
+Pepper Reed and Rea

+Pepper Reed was last seen by her family in Houston, Texas, during Christmas 1975.
+Reed was pregnant with Rasmussen's child at the time and her family believed she later moved to California, though they never saw her again.
+Reed and Rasmussen's daughter, Rea, was born in 1976.
+Reed subsequently disappeared from public records later in the 1970s and was considered a missing person.
+Rea Rasmussen was later identified as one of the murder victims found in the second Bear Brook barrel in 2000, with her identification confirmed in 2025.
+It is believed that she was between the ages of 2 and 4 when she was murdered.